FragileXD/TacoBot/README.md

 ## How do I add it to my server?

 - [Full Permissions](https://discord.com/api/oauth2/authorize?client_id=566193825874182164&permissions=8&scope=bot)
-- To use Code: `cd Desktop` `python -m pip install -r requirements.txt`
+- To use Code:
+  - `cd Desktop` `python -m pip install -r requirements.txt`

-- Alternative Solution (Windows) open `config.json` with a text file editor and just edit the token and/or the other variables.
+  - open `config.json` with a text file editor and just edit the token and/or the other variables.
 Close text editor and run `run.bat`

 ## I found a bug/error!
 What do I do?